Mahmoud al-Mabhouh: Western government reactions

 In the wake of the revelation that passports of British citizens had figured prominently in the operation, the United Kingdom's Serious Organised Crime Agency launched its own investigation into the matter.
 The British Foreign Office also summoned the Israeli ambassador on 18 February to share information on the matter.

 Britain's Foreign Office believes that the passports used were fraudulent; one report indicated that they had issued the passports in January 2010, the only difference between the actual identities being the photographs.

 Ireland's Department of Foreign Affairs declared that eight supposedly Irish passports used by the suspects were forged.
 On 15 June, following an extensive investigation, the Department of Foreign Affairs came to "the inescapable conclusion that an Israeli government agency was responsible for the misuse and, most likely, the manufacture of the forged Irish passports associated with the murder of Mr. Mabhouh."
 The government's immediate diplomatic reaction was that "Israel be requested to withdraw a designated member of staff of its Embassy in Dublin."
+The Irish Minister for Foreign Affairs Micheál Martin said Israel's action were "clearly unacceptable".

-According to a spokesman of the French Foreign Affairs ministry, the French passport was counterfeit.
+According to a spokesman of the French Foreign Affairs Ministry, the French passport was counterfeit.
 The Israeli chargé d'affaires in Paris was summoned on 18 February and the French Foreign Ministry issued a statement expressing, "deep concern about the malicious and fraudulent use of these French administrative documents."

 German officials said that the passport number which they received from the authorities in Dubai is either incomplete or does not exist.

 After learning of the alleged use of Australian passports by Mossad, the Australian Foreign Minister, Stephen Smith, publicly summoned the Israeli ambassador to Australia, Yuval Rotem.
 Smith told the ambassador that if Israel was responsible for the passport forgeries that "Australia would not regard that as the act of a friend."
 Soon after this occurred, Australia, who is usually a strong supporter of Israel at the United Nations, abstained on a UN motion to investigate Israeli war crimes committed during the Gaza War, a motion that Australia had previously opposed.
 In the Australian press there was widespread speculation that the move was retaliation for the passport affair.

 Australian and British investigators came to Israel to investigate the case.
 In May 2010, after receiving the final results of the investigation, foreign minister, Stephen Smith told Federal Parliament that the Australian government was "in no doubt that Israel was responsible for the abuse and counterfeiting of [Australian] passports."
 Australia ceased co-operation with Israeli intelligence and expelled Israeli diplomat Eli Elkoubi.
 In June, The Canberra Times revealed that Elkoubi was an officer of Mossad leading Israeli diplomats to complain that the disclosure was a further act of retaliation.